svenjaun/ueli/README.md

 A new plugin was added in this fork.
 'MTG'.
 This allows you to search for a card of the card game "Magic the Gathering" .\
 In the settings under "MTG" the prefix and the title of the search can be customized.

+# Thanks
+Thanks to [Oliver Schwendener](https://github.com/oliverschwendener/) for this awesome tool!

 # ueli

 This is a keystroke launcher for Windows and macOS.